mklls/msgraph/README.md

 4. modify the schedule in your favor, then add it to cron
 5. enjoy
 -->

+Before you start, you should add the following *application permissions* to your app:

+- User.ReadWrite.All
+- Sites.FullControl.All
+- Mail.Send
+- Mail.ReadWrite
+- MailboxSettings.ReadWrite
+- Application.ReadWrite.All
+- Group.ReadWrite.All
+- Files.ReadWrite.All
+- Device.ReadWrite.All
+- Calendars.ReadWrite
+- Organization.ReadWrite.All
+- People.Read.All
+- Notes.ReadWrite.All
+- Directory.ReadWrite.All

+### install with curl

 ```bash
 curl -o- https://raw.githubusercontent.com/mklls/msgraph/master/install.sh | bash